 Living in LaCrete, Alberta, Andrew and Deanna have a heart for Low German Speaking People all over the world.
 Like their parents, they use music as their medium to minister.
 Andrew and Deanna have travelled to Paraguay, Bolivia, Mexico, and Belize to share the Gospel with Mennonites.
 Along with their music, they translate Christian resources into Low German so that the people have access to devotionals and Sunday School material in their own language.

-The fourth missionary we would like to present is Jason Friesen.
+The third missionary we would like to present is Jason Friesen.
 Jason grew up on the mission field where his parents ministered to Low German Mennonites.
 While currently living in Manitoba, Canada, with his wife, Teya, and daughter, Soren, Jason has travelled across North and South America to bring the Gospel message to others through music.
 Together with his parents, Diedrich and Nettie Friesen, of D’Friesens Music and More, he creates, records, and performs music, translates materials, and provides other Gospel and music related resources to the Low German speaking people in their own language.
 Another of his roles is to provide computer tech support and graphic design for this ministry.

 David & Sieglinde Toews

-The fifth missionary couple under 1Gloowen are David & Sieglinde Toews.
+The fifth missionary couple are David & Sieglinde Toews.
 The Toews family produces Low German Music and Low German radio broadcasting that reach people in Bolivia and all over the world.
 They support and educate worship leaders and partner with local churches in reaching youth and children through outreach programs and camps.
 Through their songs on radio broadcasting, the Toews reach people who are a part of very closed and restrictive Mennonite communities.

 Rudy & Wilema Toews

-The six missionary couple we want to introduce are Rudy and Wilma Toews.
+The sixth missionary couple we want to introduce are Rudy and Wilma Toews.
 Rudy and Wilma have an extensive ministry in Bolivia working with the Low German Mennonites.
 They visit the colonies, distributing Bibles and sharing the Gospel.
 They do street ministry in Santa Cruz and discipleship ministry at Guia de Paz Rehab center for men and woman.
 The Toews also help in the local Church with singing, prayer groups, teaching Sunday school and youth leadership development.
 They work with the Mission board and help build houses for people that need to get out of the old colony.